neondatabase/website/content/docs/guides/prisma.md

 ## Connect from serverless functions

 Serverless functions typically require a large number of database connections.
-If you are connecting from Prisma Client to Neon from a serverless function, you should use a pooled connection string.
+When connecting from Prisma Client to Neon from a serverless function, you should use a pooled connection string.
 Neon uses the PgBouncer connection pooler, which maintains a pool of connections to the database, allowing Neon to support a large number of concurrent connections.

 To use a pooled connection from Prisma, adjust your Neon connection string by adding a `-pooler` suffix to the endpoint ID and appending the `?pgbouncer=true` flag to the connection string, as shown: